Kiril-Mordan/reusables/README.md

 ## Content:

-[module](python_modules/google_drive_support.py) - Google Drive API Utilities Module

-This module provides a set of functions for interacting with the Google Drive API.
-It allows you to authenticate with the API, upload, download, and manage files and folders in Google Drive.

-[module](python_modules/mock_vector_database.py) | [diagram](docs/mock_vector_database.png) - Mock Vector Db Handler

-This class is a mock handler for simulating a vector database, designed primarily for testing and development scenarios.
-It offers functionalities such as text embedding, hierarchical navigable small world (HNSW) search, and basic data management within a simulated environment resembling a vector database.

 [module](python_modules/search_based_extractor.py) | [usage](docs/search_based_extractor.md) - Search Based Extractor

 Utility to simplify webscraping by taking advantave of search and assumptions about html structure.